-Initiated in the fall of 2024, the MABR Climate Change Realities project aims to establish a local understanding of climate change experiences, perspectives, and impacts within the Mount Arrowsmith Biosphere Region (MABR), for the purpose of increasing local climate change literacy and opportunities for collaboration in implementing climate change resiliency and adaptation-focused action within the MABR.
+Initiated in the fall of 2024, the MABR Climate Change Realities project aims to establish a local understanding of climate change experiences, perspectives, and impacts within the Mount Arrowsmith Biosphere Region (MABR) (ranging from Nanoose Bay to Qualicum Bay), for the purpose of increasing local climate change literacy and opportunities for collaboration in implementing climate change resiliency and adaptation-focused action within the MABR.
 Under the main objective, there are three sub-objectives: 1) Understand the climate change realities of the MABR; 2) Enhance place-based climate change knowledge in the MABR; and 3) Develop a place-based climate change database to foster innovative adaptation and resiliency strategies for the MABR.

 This project will contribute to understanding complex questions associated with climate change realities, such as how societies and people are impacted and how they will adapt and take action.
 This increased understanding will provide guidance on how to better support and drive local action.